 Treating Scars After Breast Surgery to make them less visible

 Scars are part and parcel of breast surgery – or any plastic surgery for that matter.
 It’s simply your body’s response to having had an incision.
 Some patients are concerned about surgery scars after getting breast implants.
-But typically they are managed well and easily hidden under the breast mound, because they’re placed in the breast crease area.
+But typically they are managed well and easily hidden under the breast mound.
+This is because the scare location is in the breast crease area.

-There is NO surgery than can be performed scar-less.
+There is NO surgery that can be done without creating some form of scarring.
 Even if you have fat transfer to breasts, there will be small liposuction scars or cannula-insertion scars.
-For breast augmentation and under-breast crease insertion approaches, the scars are under the breast crease, where they are typically not visible due to breast tissues folding over that area and naturally hiding the scar(s).
+For breast augmentation and under-breast crease insertion approaches, the scars are under the breast crease and are typically not visible.
+This is due to breast tissues folding over that area and naturally hiding the scar(s).

-- Most breast augmentation scars are minimal and readily hidden in the breast crease, usually only visible if the arms are raised, lying down or on your side, or during dynamic movements.
+- Most breast augmentation scars are minimal and readily hidden in the breast crease.

 - Most bras and many swimsuits naturally cover up your breast augmentation scars.